BMW 3 Series Hatchback (2013 - ) review

 - Looks will polarise opinion

 At a glance

 Beyond the familiar kidney grille, the 3 Series Gran Turismo is a 3 like no other.
 The silhouette has been influenced heavily by the breadth of objectives, but primarily the decision to create such a capacious rear.
 Side mounted air vents and the company’s first ever retractable spoiler offer incongruously sporty elements, while the hatchback tailgate conflicts with the premium positioning.
-It is better resolved than the similarly awkward 5 Series GT, especially in M Sport guise, though it still wears its colours sensitively.
+It is better resolved than the similarly awkward 5 Series GT, especially in M Sport guise, but it looks better in some colours than in others.

-Up front is typically beautiful 3 Series fare with soft-touch 3D layered dashboard, suspended iDrive infotainment screen and figure-hugging seats suffused in leather.
+Up front is typically beautiful 3 Series fare with soft-touch 3D layered dashboard, suspended iDrive infotainment screen and figure-hugging leather seats.
 However, step into the back and even the most faithful of 3 custodians will be in unfamiliar territory.
-That elongated roofline may be ungainly from the outside, but the combination of taller glasshouse and extended wheelbase (there are 8cms more legroom in here than a 3 Series Touring) has transformed the rear ambience into a cosseting, luxurious 5 Series rivaling environment where rear passengers are no longer forced to identify each other’s brand of deoderant.
+That elongated roofline may be ungainly from the outside, but the combination of a taller glasshouse and extended wheelbase (there is 8cm more legroom in here than a 3 Series Touring) has transformed the rear cabin into a cosseting, luxurious 5 Series-rivaling environment where passengers in the back are no longer forced to identify each other’s brand of deodorant.